Principles underlying efficient exciton transport unveiled by information-geometric analysis

-We proceed by analysing the FIM eigenvectors to perform a \textit{sensitivity} analysis across different parameter regimes.
+We proceed by analysing the FIM eigenvectors to perform a sensitivity analysis across different parameter regimes.
 This tells us which physical model parameters have the largest influence on the dynamical evolution of the system.
-The linear combination of bare model parameters of each eigenvector, paired with the magnitude of its eigenvalue, establishes the {\it local} (in parameter space) hierarchy of parameter sensitivities.
-For more general conclusions, we look for bare parameters which consistently have significant components in the eigenvector(s) with the largest corresponding eigenvalue(s).
-To quantify relative parameter importance we use $\mathcal{P}({\theta_\mu}) = \sum_i \lambda_i\ |\hat{e}_i \cdot \hat{\theta}_\mu|$ and normalize such that $\sum_\mu \mathcal{P}(\theta_\mu) = 1$, where $\mathcal{P}(\theta_\mu)$ is the relative importance of model input parameter $\theta_\mu$ compared with all other input parameters, $\hat{e}_i$ is the $i^{th}$ eigenvector of the FIM with eigenvalue $\lambda_i$, and $\hat{\theta}_\mu$ is the parameter space basis vector for the bare model parameter $\theta_\mu$.
-We use absolute values, since we are concerned with the magnitude rather than the direction of the sensitivity \footnote{Eigenvector component signs vary significantly between networks, precluding straightforward general conclusions}.
+The linear combination of bare model parameters which forms each eigenvector, paired with the magnitude of its eigenvalue, establishes the {\it local} (in parameter space) hierarchy of parameter sensitivities.
+In the SM~\cite{Note1} we show that, due to the inherent complexity of these transport networks, and the competing influences of various parameters, the parameter space lacks clear global patterns in these important linear combinations.
+Therefore, we instead look for bare parameters which consistently dominate the eigenvector(s) with the largest eigenvalue(s) (i.e.~we identify a lower-dimensional parameter subspace which influences transport behaviour significantly).
+To quantify relative parameter importance we use $\mathcal{P}({\eta_\mu}) = \sum_i \lambda_i\ |\hat{e}_i \cdot \hat{\eta}_\mu|$ and normalize such that $\sum_\mu \mathcal{P}(\eta_\mu) = 1$, where $\hat{e}_i$ ($\lambda_i$) is the $i^{th}$ eigenvector (eigenvalue) of the FIM, and $\hat{\eta}_\mu$ is the parameter space basis vector for model parameter $\eta_\mu$.
+We use absolute values since we are concerned with the magnitude of the sensitivity.
+This method establishes the relative parameter importance over the full dynamical transport process instead of focusing on sensitivity of a single scalar quantity.